-To open a standard bank account you need to personally visit a branch, preferably near to where you live or work with various documents in-hand (although because of the coronavirus it may not be possible currently to visit a branch).
+To open a bank account you normally need to visit a branch in person, preferably near to where you live or work with various documents in-hand (although because of the coronavirus it may not be possible currently to visit a branch).

 Documents required to open a bank account

-To open a Dutch current account from one of the main retail banks you will need to bring the following documents with you to the bank in order to satisfy the usual know-your-customer procedures:
+To open a standard Dutch current account from one of the main retail banks you will need to bring the following documents with you to the bank in order to satisfy the usual know-your-customer procedures:

-Identity Document – This should be a valid passport; a valid Dutch driving license or identity cards from certain EU countries may also be accepted.
+Identity Document – This should be a valid passport (Dutch or international); a valid Dutch driving license; an identity card from certain EU countries may also be accepted.
 If you have a residence permit card you should also bring this.

 Proof of Income – The bank will require some evidence of income in the form of an employment contract, recent pay slips or a statement of employment benefits.
-Without any income you will probably not be allowed to open a current account.
+Without any income you might not be allowed to open a standard current account.
 Students should bring proof of enrollment at their university or educational institution.
 Also see How much money will I earn in the Netherlands?

 Proof of Address – The bank may sometimes ask for proof of address such as a rental contract for your house/apartment or a recent utility bill.